 - Purchase the complete Expat Arrivals Kenya Guide (PDF)

-It may be cheaper and more efficient to check smaller items as excess luggage.
-Prices differ from airline to airline.
+Shipping to Kenya by air, sea or land can be a long and expensive process.
+It may be cheaper and more efficient to check smaller items as excess luggage, as certain concessions may be granted, though prices differ from airline to airline.

 Customs and import duties in Kenya